Merck/Halyard/docs/tools.md

                                        file URI, token {1} with just the path of the file, and {2}
-                                       with the file name -o,--graph-context-override           Optionally override named graph context also for loaded quads -e,--target-timestamp <timestamp>     Optionally specify timestamp of all loaded records (default is actual time of the operation) -m,--max-split-size <size_in_bytes>   Optionally limit maximum file split size, where larger files will be processed in parallel Halyard Bulk Load consumes RDF files in various formats supported by RDF4J RIO, including:
+                                       with the file name -o,--graph-context-override           Optionally override named graph context also for loaded quads -e,--target-timestamp <timestamp>     Optionally specify timestamp of all loaded records (default is actual time of the operation) -m,--max-split-size <size_in_bytes>   Optionally override maximum input split size, where also significantly larger single files will be processed in parallel (0 means no limit, default is 200000000) Halyard Bulk Load consumes RDF files in various formats supported by RDF4J RIO, including:
 * N-Triples (.nt)
 * RDF/XML (.rdf, .rdfs, .owl, .xml)